tldtldcpfl/Text2SQL_Agent/README.md

 ## Approach: Schema Validation Agent
 To address these limitations, we introduce a Schema Validation Agent framework.
 Instread of relying solely on prompt-based SQL generation: Validate and refine SQL queries using **schema-aware structural checks**.

+Fundamentally, this approach allows for precise SQL generation control by the agent, along with table and column-level access management.